LucasDelfino92/morrowindsharp/setup.md

 ### INSTALLING MODS IN MOD ORGANIZER 2

+We will be installing our first file shortly, but first you need to know how to install a mod through Mod Organizer 2.

-To install a mod through Mod Organizer, click on the icon to the left of the globe icon at the top, called **Install a new mod from an archive**.
+- Click on the **Install a new mod from an archive** icon, which resembles a hard drive.
 - Select the file you want to install.
 - MO2 will prompt you to give the installed mod a name.
 Click **OK**.
 - Your mod will appear on the left window.
 To enable it, tick the box to its left.
 If the mod includes plugins, these will appear ticked on the right window as well.